-Key Audit Matter How the scope of our audit responded to the Key Audit Matter This provision involves significant management estimation of the probability and quantum of outflows for remediation and potential fines or enforcement costs associated with the regulatory concerns.
-Contingent considerations relating to earn out: As disclosed in Note D5 and F6, there is significant management estimation involved in determining the fair value of the contingent consideration as at 30 June 2021.
+This provision involves significant management estimation of the probability and quantum of outflows for remediation and potential fines or enforcement costs associated with the regulatory concerns.

+Contingent considerations relating to earn out:

+As disclosed in Note D5 and F6, there is significant management estimation involved in determining the fair value of the contingent consideration as at 30 June 2021.
 The increased costs incurred by the PFS Group as a result of the regulatory concerns as well as the future breakage income resulting from the correction of the prior period error has impacted the estimation of the expected contingent consideration payable.
+Further, the estimated FBITDA used in the calculations are subject to interpretation of costs included and excluded from EBITDA based on the Share Purchase Agreement.
+At 30 June 2021 the fair value of the contingent consideration is \$14.3

+How the scope of our audit responded to the Key Audit Matter Assessing and challenging the inputs to the calculation

+- of the fair value of the contingent consideration against the contractual terms of the share purchase agreement, including holding discussions with professional advisors to support inclusion of the increased costs incurred as a result of the regulatory concerns; and - Assessing the appropriateness of the disclosures in Notes D5 and F6 to the financial statements.

+Recoverability of the carrying value of non current assets including goodwill and customer related intangible assets

+As disclosed in Note E3, the Group has goodwill totalling \$235.9 million arising from the acquisitions of businesses.

+The Group has identified the following Cash Generating Units (CGUs) to which this goodwill is allocated:

+- Australia; Europe:

-Further, the estimated EBITDA used in the calculations are subject to interpretation of costs included and excluded from EBITDA based on the Share Purchase Agreement.
-At 30 June 2021 the fair value of the contingent consideration is \$14.3 million.
-Assessing and challenging the inputs to the calculation of the fair value of the contingent consideration against the contractual terms of the share purchase agreement including holding discussions with professional advisors to support inclusion of the increased costs incurred as a result of the regulatory concerns; and Assessing the appropriateness of the disclosures in Notes D5 and F6 to the financial statements.
-Recoverability of the carrying value of non current assets including goodwill and customer related intangible assets To evaluate the Group's assessment of the recoverable amount o the Group's CGUs, we performed a number of procedures including the following: As disclosed in Note E3, the Group has goodwill totalling \$235.9 million arising from the acquisitions of businesses.
-The Group has identified the following Cash Generating Units (CGUs) to which this goodwill is allocated: - Australia; - Europe; - North America; and - Prepaid Financial Services Group Management conducts annual impairment tests to assess the recoverability of the carrying value of non-current assets.
-This assessment requires significant judgement due to the high level of assumptions and estimates involved in preparing a discounted cash flow model ('value in use'), including: - Future cash flows for the CGUs; - Discount rates; and - Terminal value growth rates.
-As disclosed in Note E3, management's assessment of the recoverable amount of the Prepaid Financial Services Group CGU required significant judgement with regard to the possible impact of the CBI investigation including the estimation of future cash flows for the CGU, adjusted with probability weightings specific to probable outcome scenarios.
-Evaluating the appropriateness of management's identification of the Group's CGUs and understanding key controls over the Group's impairment assessment process; Assessing whether the carrying value of the CGUs included all assets, liabilities and cashflows directly attributable to the CGU and a reasonable allocation of corporate overheads; Evaluating the Group's historical ability to forecast future cashflows by comparing budgets with actual results; Assessing the reasonableness of the projected cash flows against external economic and financial data; Testing that forecast cashflows used in the model were consistent with the most up-to-date budget formally approved by the Board and other estimates made by the Group; Assessing, with assistance from our valuation specialists: the key assumptions used by management in the impairment model, in particular challenging the assumptions used in calculating discount rates and terminal growth rates; and the mathematical accuracy of the impairment models; In respect of the Prepaid Financial Services Group CGU, challenging management's assessment of the various scenarios that may exist as a result of the regulatory
+- North America; and

+- Prepaid Financial Services Group

+Management conducts annual impairment tests to assess the recoverability of the carrying value of non-current assets.
+This assessment requires significant judgement due to the high level of assumptions and estimates involved in preparing a discounted cash flow model ('value in use'), including:

+- Future cash flows for the CGUs;

+- Discount rates: and

+- Terminal value growth rates.

+As disclosed in Note E3, management's assessment of the recoverable amount of the Prepaid Financial Services Group CGU required significant judgement with regard to the possible impact of the CBI investigation including the estimation of future cash flows for the CGU, adjusted with probability weightings specific to probable outcome

+To evaluate the Group's assessment of the recoverable amount of the Group's CGUs, we performed a number of procedures including the following:

+- Evaluating the appropriateness of management's identification of the Group's CGUs and understanding key controls over the Group's impairment assessment - Assessing whether the carrying value of the CGUs included all assets, liabilities and cashflows directly attributable to the CGU and a reasonable allocation of corporate overheads: - Evaluating the Group's historical ability to forecast future cashflows by comparing budgets with actual - Assessing the reasonableness of the projected cash flows against external economic and financial data; - Testing that forecast cashflows used in the model were consistent with the most up-to-date budget formally approved by the Board and other estimates made by the Group: - · Assessing, with assistance from our valuation specialists: - the key assumptions used by management in the impairment model, in particular challenging the assumptions used in calculating discount rates and terminal growth rates; and - the mathematical accuracy of the impairment - In respect of the Prepaid Financial Services Group CGU, challenging management's assessment of the various scenarios that may exist as a result of the regulatory concerns and how these have been considered in the impairment model including the probability applied to
-Deloitte